 On some hearts I wrote the ways God answers prayers and is working in our lives.Decorating into the wee hours was well worth my children’s happiness in the morning.
 Even my teenagers seemed to like it.
 In fact my teenage daughter wanted me to leave the hearts up indefinitely.
 They didn’t come down until the edges curled.

 I want to do something a bit different this year–beyond cards in their lunches and hearts on the cabinets.
 How can I truly romance my children with the love of God?

 I pray God would love my children through me.
 Sometimes I feel far from able to love these dear children adequately.
 My emotional tank is often running on low.
 But Praise God!
 His tank never runs low.
 I’m thinking what I need to do is love ‘em like Jesus!

-Like Jesus, I’ll teach my children diligently – when we are home or in the car, in the morning and in the night (Deuteronomy 6:5-9).
-On some hearts I’ll write the ways God is answering prayers and working in our lives.
+- Like Jesus, I’ll teach my children diligently – when we are home or in the car, in the morning and in the night.

 And all these things I long to do, I will do because God gives me the strength and ability.

 I can absolutely love ‘em like Jesus, because Jesus loves me!

 Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.